-- new box will pop up where you can chose the type of the order by clicking the dropdown menu for market or limit orders; to chose the protection order, check the box below the sell/buy buttons.
+- a new box will pop up where you can choose the type of the order by clicking the dropdown menu for market or limit orders; to choose the protection order, check the box below the sell/buy buttons.

 Any review has to have this section where we cover trading fees, so this Prime XBT review is no exception to it.

 PrimeXBT features a somewhat lengthy set of rules and requirements regarding on-platform trading.
 Base trading fees for every cryptocurrency on the platform is a flat one that sits at 0.05%, with added overnight financing fees for good-until-cleared trades.
 If you open and close a leveraged position within the same trading day, you are not subject to overnight financing.
 There is a whole host of trading conditions, limits, and margin requirements that traders will be met on PrimeXBT; you can review all of them here.

 One unique feature of the exchange is its referral program.
 Prime XBT is offering its users a chance to become a “partner” of the platform by spreading the word about it.
 People who manage to refer others to the exchange will be rewarded with a percentage of these new traders’ trade commission.
 For example, if the person you referred to on the platform makes a 100x leveraged trade on a deposit of $1000, he’ll pay a 0.05% commission to that trade ($50).
 The exchange will kick you back 20% of this commission, which means you’ll get $10.
 If this were to happen on a non-leveraged trading platform, the commission would be much lower and you’d ultimately end up with a much lesser kickback than with PrimeXBT.

 The referral program is a layered one and operates on 4 levels, giving you a chance to earn from your referral’s referrals.
 This is how it would look like if each referred user were to make a $1000, 100x leveraged trade on the exchange: